-WordPress’s built in password protection for pages is great, simple way of hiding a post content behind a password.
+WordPress’s built in password protection for pages is a great, simple way of hiding a post content behind a password.
 However, many WordPress sites don’t just rely on post content, but also custom fields.
 See our recent post about how to set password protection up and how to troubleshoot it.
-As it turns out, providing this […]
+As it turns out, providing […]

 WordPress has basic password protection for pages built in.
 But what do you do if you’ve set up a password for a page, but it’s still allowing access without a password? here’s some basic troubleshooting tips.

 We take a look at the best solutions for WordPress Custom Fields and Gutenberg blocks in 2021.
 Featuring Advanced Custom Fields, Metabox, Carbon Fields and more.